ysimillides/Introduction-to-Julia/README.md

-# CM Hub: Introduction to Julia
+# Introduction to Julia
-Introduction to Julia course for the CM Hub at Imperial College
+Introduction to Julia course at Imperial College

 3 × 2 hour classes